 Air Sample Analysis – Respirable Crystalline Silica (RCS)

+RJ Lee Group offers analyses for determination of total and respirable crystalline silica in both air and bulk materials for a variety of industries, including industrial hygiene, mining, and manufacturing.
 RJ Lee Group’s AIHA accredited laboratory provides the sampling media and performs the analysis for RCS using the NIOSH 7500 methodology.
 Our laboratory program meets requirements set forth in Appendix A (ref.
 29 CFR 1910.1053 and 29 CFR 1926.1153) of the new OSHA standards.

 Why our customers use RJ Lee Group’s laboratory:

 - Free sampling media and standard shipping to your location